line-em/book-blog-ts/src/content/books/2025/12_The_Eternal_Return_Of_Clara_Hart.md

 month: "October"
 score: 3.5
 image: "./images/eternalreturn.png"
-genre: ["Fantasy", "Mystery", "Fiction", "Thriller", "Adult", "Science Fiction", "Crime", "Queer"]
+genre: ["Young Adult", "Fiction", "Science Fiction" "Time Travel", "Contemporary", "Mental Health"]
 ---

 > Consequences.
 We have to live with ourselves no matter what.
 Crack after crack at this day, but I'm always me at the end.
 That's the tragedy.